Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 That same effect happens to casein when it is exposed for a prolonged period to the acidic digestive juices in the stomach and small intestines.

 Normally, there will be no problems with the coagulated casein or casein curds formed in the stomach.
 Once it passes into the small intestines, several hydrolysis methods occur.
 Hydrolysis is the process that splits a compound and separates its components.
-Digestive enzymes act on the curds and break it down.
+Digestive enzymes act on the curds and break them down.

 In the small intestines, the hydrolysis of casein releases an abundance of peptides.
-The curds are broken down and the casein proteins are metabolized into different amino acids and peptides.
+The curds are broken down, and the casein proteins are metabolized into different amino acids and peptides.
 These peptides have many different important functions in the body.
 Some of these peptides turn into antimicrobial peptides, opioids and angiotensin-converting enzymes (ACE).

 The slower transit time in the small intestines can help in greater absorption of these peptides.

 On the other hand, slower transit in the small intestines can contribute to the formation of casein curds.
 This can happen if there isn't enough hydrolysis happening in this section of the GI tract.